ferborva/ember-full-skeleton/Tut-Config.md

 5º - Included 'MINIMUM PROFILE' data save logic.
     Upon entering the site or when login in, the saved user profile data will be checked: if(user_data = empty) -> save the currentUser info.

+6º - Create the TOASTING Service!!!

+    ember g service toast
+    ember g intializer toast

+    Creating the service and intializing it.
+This will inject the toast service into the routes and controllers.